open-resources/dash_curriculum/tutorial/part1/chapter3.md

   * Try to move the button to be in the same row as the Checklist and RadtioItem

 ## Now try yourself
-1. Import relevant packages and build a `Dropdown` component with following options: 'CA','FL','DC' and save it as a variable with name dropdown1
+1. Import relevant packages and build a `Dropdown` component with the following options: 'CA','FL','DC'.
+Save the dropdown as a variable with name dropdown1
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold